LegendCup Logo

 Several determinations are made at this point: Including if a monster is born with a static set of stats, or if offsets are applied after it is shrined.
 Monsters with NO offsets will always be identical regardless of Title/Artist used.
 Monsters WITH offsets have small degree of variation depending on which Title/Artist is used, in addition to the random roll within the offset range after it is shrined.

-Even though the CDDB is a limited 644k entries, the resulting monsters have more variation and options than the original game
+Even though the CDDB is a limited 644k entries, the resulting monsters have more variation and options than the original game.

 Over time, across other consoles and games, other methods have also been included to generate monsters depending on the limitations or exclusive features that a given console provides.